How do I know if my webcam is hacked?

 1) Check if the indicator light comes on

-The first thing you are advised to do if you ever come across a webcam that you suspect has been hacked is to check if the indicator light comes on.
-In fact, this indicator light means that it is in operation.
+The first thing we advise you to do if you are ever faced with a webcam that you suspect is hacked is to check if the indicator light comes on.
+In fact, this light means that it is in operation.

-However, if it lights up after you haven't asked for anything, it's a potential sign that a pirate is filming you.
-Be careful, this is not a foolproof test either.
-Indeed, the light may not come on, but your camera is still filming.
-A named program iSeeYou lets do it all very cleanly.
+However, if it turns on even though you haven't asked for anything, this is a potential sign that a hacker is filming you.
+Please note, this is not an infallible test either.
+In fact, it may be that the indicator light does not light up, but your camera is still filming.
+A program named iSeeYou lets do it all very cleanly.

 2) Check your browser extensions

-One of the important points is to watch when your camera turns on and if it is when you open a web page, we advise you to take a tour in your extensions.
-Indeed, a virus could install itself as an extension and give access to your webcam to the hacker.
+One of the important points is to look at when your camera turns on and if it is when you open a web page, we advise you to take a look at your extensions.
+Indeed, a virus could have been installed as an extension and give access to your webcam to the hacker.

-So check all the extensions present and do not hesitate to uninstall all those that seem suspicious to you.
+So check all the extensions present and do not hesitate to uninstall any that seem suspicious to you.

 To manage your extensions on Chrome: